Chart Color Schemes

 The labour market in Bruce shows considerable strength compared to most other Australian regions

-Bruce has an educated workforce with significant representation in essential services sectors.
-Its unemployment rate was 2.8% as of June 2025, with estimated employment growth of 1.5% over the past year.
+Bruce has an educated workforce with prominent representation in essential services sectors.
+Its unemployment rate is 2.6%, showing a 1.7% employment growth over the past year as of September 2025.

-In comparison to Australian Capital Territory's (ACT) overall unemployment rate of 3.4%, Bruce had a lower rate of 0.6%.
-Workforce participation in Bruce was at 73.8%, slightly higher than ACT's 69.6%.
-The dominant employment sectors among residents were public administration & safety, health care & social assistance, and professional & technical services.
-Notably, the accommodation & food sector had an employment share of 1.6 times the regional level.
+At this time, 5,372 residents are employed while the unemployment rate is 1.0% lower than the Australian Capital Territory's rate of 3.6%.
+Workforce participation in Bruce is 73.8%, slightly higher than the ACT's 69.6%.
+Key employment sectors among residents include public administration & safety, health care & social assistance, and professional & technical services.
+Notably, accommodation & food services have an employment share 1.6 times the regional level.

 Frequently Asked Questions - Employment